Sports Medicine & Rheumatology Chat – Dr. Ahmed Elghawy

 But let’s just say that was the number, right?
 And you’re like, Okay, well, we currently have 600, but we have 100 retirings next year.
 So we really need 100 in programs right now in order to fill all the current spots.
 And I feel like if you don’t know that already in in the leading into residency, then you don’t have these people going into those programs and being folded into the positions that are necessary.

 Dr. Ahmed Elghawy: And at no point do is that ever made clear to us when we’re in training?
 Um, you know, and I think that that’s actually really interesting.
 So that about rheumatology, because we’re at a massive shortage of rheumatologists because we are seeing a whole generation of rheumatologists retiring kind of at a similar time.
-And we’re not, we’re not producing enough rheumatologists to match that.
+We’re not producing enough rheumatologists to match that.

-And part of that is just there’s not enough programs, and and not not enough, you know, fellowship spots to train these people.
-And so the ideal thing would be that more programs would be opened and more fellows would be allowed to do that.
-And instead, we have a growing demand, but very limited spots.
-And so the field becomes more and more competitive, and more people apply, but don’t get don’t get it.
+Part of that is just there’s not enough programs, and and not not enough, you know, fellowship spots to train these people.
+So the ideal thing would be that more programs would be opened and more fellows would be allowed to do that.
+Instead, we have a growing demand, but very limited spots and so the field becomes more and more competitive, and more people apply, but don’t get don’t get it.

 Steve Washuta: Yeah, it’s an interesting issue that I see.
 Because there seems to be more specialists.
 But the specialist seems to be harder to get into.
 But because there’s more patients, that’s more patients,